open-telemetry/opentelemetry-go/exporters/otlp/README.md

 		}
 	}()

-	// Note: The exporter can also be used as a Batcher. traceProvider, err := sdktrace.NewProvider(sdktrace.WithSyncer(exporter))
+	// Note: The exporter can also be used as a Batcher.
+E.g.
+	//   traceProvider, err := sdktrace.NewProvider(
+	//   	sdktrace.WithBatcher(exporter,
+	//   		sdktrace.WithBatchTimeout(time.Second*15),
+	//   		sdktrace.WithMaxExportBatchSize(100),
+	//   	),
+	//   )
+	traceProvider, err := sdktrace.NewProvider(sdktrace.WithSyncer(exporter))
 	if err != nil {
 		log.Fatal("failed to create trace provider: %v", err)